 China Mobile Becomes Nation’s Third-Largest Stock on 6G, AI Bets

-(Bloomberg) -- China Mobile Ltd. has overtaken one of the nation’s lenders to become the third-largest stock by market valuation, thanks to a recent trading frenzy driven by artificial intelligence bets and the government’s 6G ambitions.
+(Bloomberg) -- China Mobile Ltd. has become the third-largest stock listed onshore by market valuation, thanks to a recent trading frenzy driven by artificial intelligence bets and the government’s 6G ambitions.

 Most Read from Bloomberg